tmilev/calculator/examples/README.md

 ```
 Same as BuildFreeCalc but attempts to also build individual slides.

-*BuildSlidesInTopicList* [BuildSlidesInTopicList] {CalculatorFunctions::innerBuildFreecalcSlidesOnTopic}. (admin only)
+*BuildSlidesInTopicList* [BuildSlidesInTopicList] {CalculatorFunctions::buildFreecalcSlidesOnTopic}. (admin only)
 [Example](https://calculator-algebra.org/app#%7b%22calculatorInput%22%3a%22BuildSlidesInTopicList%20%280%29%3b%22%2c%22currentPage%22%3a%22calculator%22%7d)
 ```
 BuildSlidesInTopicList (0);
 ```
-Builds all slides in the current topic list.
+Builds all slides in the topic list.
 Available to logged-in admins only.
+Use the topic number as input, or 0 for the current topic.

 *SuffixNotationForPostScript* [SuffixNotationForPostScript] {CalculatorFunctions::innerSuffixNotationForPostScript}.
 [Example](https://calculator-algebra.org/app#%7b%22calculatorInput%22%3a%22suffixNotationForPostScript%7b%7d%28%281%2f3%20%2b%20a%20%2b%20b%29%20%2a%20c%29%22%2c%22currentPage%22%3a%22calculator%22%7d)